-Getting an exercise machine is a big investment.
-If you're going to devote a couple hundred dollars (or a couple thousand as is the case with some pieces of home gym equipment) and a significant amount of floor space, you want something that will provide both maximum impact and maximum enjoyment.
+Getting an exercise machine is a significant investment.
+If you're going to devote a couple of hundred dollars (or a couple thousand as is the case with some pieces of home gym equipment) and a significant amount of floor space, you want something that will provide both maximum impact and maximum enjoyment.

 - Lighter and requires less space than a treadmill

 - Lighter than many top model recumbent exercise bikes